Ken Thornett: Sporting family

-Ken and his two brothers were all exemplary sportsmen.
+Ken and his two brothers were all adequate sportsmen.
 John Thornett was a Wallabies captain who played 37 rugby union Tests for Australia over a distinguished 13-year career from 1955.
 Dick Thornett represented Australia at water polo, rugby league and rugby union.
 Much of Dick and Ken's club football career was played together at Parramatta and they had the rare distinction of playing three international rugby league Tests together on the 1963-64 Kangaroo Tour.

 Water Polo career

 As his summer sport, Ken was initially devoted to water polo along with his two brothers John and Dick.
 Under the tutorship of ex-Hungarian international Bert Vadas, he became an excellent goalkeeper with lightning quick reflexes, and was a member of Bronte's inaugural 1st Grade water polo winning team of the NSWAWPA Premiership in season 1958/59, which feat the club repeated with Ken as goalkeeper in 1959/60.
 Unfortunately he lost contact with water polo after departing for England to play rugby league professionally in mid 1960.